KHRISTMAE/VALID8/adr/ADR #002 - Updated Wireframes.md

 1. Improved Layout and Navigation

-Enhanced navigation flow with clearly defined menus and breadcrumbs.
+Enhanced navigation flow with clearly defined menus and especially in

-2. Enhanced Visual Hierarchy

-Applied varied font sizes, colors, and spacing for better readability.

-3. Feature Additions
+2. Feature Additions

-Included search bars, filters, and interactive elements.

-4. Aesthetic Improvements

-Modernized design with refined color schemes, icons, and typography.

-5. Responsive Design

-Optimized layouts for multiple devices (desktop, tablet, mobile).
+- Include logout and logout confirmation in student dashboard.
+- Dashboard for user login and option for the user's role.

 ## Consequences